tldr-pages/tldr/pages/common/travis.md

 `travis login`

-- List repositories the user has certain permissions on:
+- List repositories the user has permissions on:

 `travis repos`